kurttaylor/kurt-website/content/publication/taylor-2019-b/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: Differences in Pregnancy Metabolic Profiles and Their Determinants between White European and South Asian Women: Findings from the Born in Bradford Cohort
+title: 'Differences in Pregnancy Metabolic Profiles and Their Determinants between White European and South Asian Women: Findings from the Born in Bradford Cohort'
 subtitle: ''
 summary: ''
 authors: